alexcpn/go_grpc_2022/README.md

  - cd to microservice_x
  - run 'make docker_image'

+## To Deploy in a Kubernetes Cluster

+Please see the [README.md](k8sdeployment/microservice_1/README.md) in k8sdeployment/microservice_1/README.md folder

+### To Check how you can write a TypeScript GRPC client and use it directly from a Web Page

+See the [README.md](microservice_1/ts_client/README.md) in microservice_1/ts_client/README.md

 ## To build in Windows
 From Windows 10 onwards has docker support.
 You can install 'make' via Choclatey